| Go back to Flash Reviews

 clapping later before the audience let the dancers -- themselves

 clearly surprised at this reception -- go home.
+We've talked a lot in

 these pages about the question "Is ballet irrelevent?"
 I don't think